Comment on page

-Table nodes in your project can either be generated by running transform, or will be part of a dataset you've added.
+Table nodes in your project can either be generated by running transform, running code in a notebook to output a table, or will be part of a dataset you've added.
 The main purpose of table nodes in projects is to store data which you can sanity check and further query.

 You can create multiple transforms to operate on a single table, which allows you to create various branches within your project.
 To create a new transform, select the table or dataset and click the small + icon that appears under the bottom right corner of the node.